Responding to Student Writing

 As must be evident by now, first drafts receive different feedback from final drafts.
 Comments on first drafts should support students in assessing how well they are learning key concepts of a course and assisting them in articulating that learning well.
 Comments on final drafts ideally become conversations between an expert (the instructor) and emerging experts (the students) that help students accurately assess their understanding (self-efficacy) of both the material and their ability to write about it in the genre conventions called for in the course.

 Feedback occurs in a learning environment where constructive criticism is a good thing.

-Feedback is much more receptive when students understand that learning cannot occur without practice.
-The more frequently students have oportunties to give and receive feedback on their writing, and review and make a plan to use that feedback, the more productive their revision process will be.
+Students are much more receptive to feedback when they understand that learning cannot occur without practice.
+The more frequently students have opportunities to give and receive feedback on their writing, and review and make a plan to use that feedback, the more productive their revision process will be.